-The Water Utility currently consists of the following components: three finished water reservoirs with a total capacity of 870,000 gallons; four high service pumps which pump from 1,400 to 3,200 gallons per minute (GPM), four elevated storage tanks (Green Hill Standpipe at 2.5 million gallons, Platt Springs Road at 500,000 gallons, Pony Hill Road at 1.0 million gallons, and the Laurel Road Standpipe at 2.03 million gallons), and two booster stations pumping from 520 to 625 GPM.
+The City of West Columbia's Water and Sewer System currently consists of the following components: three finished water reservoirs with a total capacity of 870,000 gallons; four high service pumps which pump from 1,400 to 3,200 gallons per-minute (GPM), four elevated storage tanks (Green Hill Standpipe at 2.5 million gallons, Platt Springs Road at 500,000 gallons, Pony Hill Road at 1 million gallons, and the Laurel Road Standpipe at 2.03 million gallons), and two booster stations pumping from 520 to 625 GPM.
 The Water Utility has 106 miles of distribution lines varying from two inches to 36 inches in diameter.
-The City owns two water treatment facilities, a 6.0 million gallon per day facility which is located on the Saluda River and the 22.5 million gallons per day Lake Murray Plant.
-Average daily use for the Saluda River Plant is 3.273 million gallons per day, and 9,023 million gallons per day for the Lake Murray Plant.27
+The City owns two water treatment facilities, a 6 million gallon per-day facility which is located on the Saluda River and the 22.5 million gallons per-day Lake Murray Plant.
+Average daily use for the Saluda River Plant is 3.273 million gallons per-day, and 9,023 million gallons per-day for the Lake Murray Plant.27

-3.7.5 HOW WOULD WATER RESOURCES BE IMPACTED BY THE PROJECT?
+3.7.7 HOW WOULD WATER RESOURCES BE IMPACTED BY THE PROJECT?

-This section discusses the potential effects of the proposed project on water resources within the project study area.
+This section discusses the potential effects of the proposed project on water resources within the Project Study Area.
 The direct impacts are discussed for each alternative.

-3.7.5.1 How would the no-build alternative impact water resources?
+3.7.7.1 How would the no-build alternative impact water resources?

-Under the No-build Alternative the Carolina Crossroads Project would not be completed and no additional road improvements would be undertaken other than those already planned by SCDOT.
-The No-build Alternative would not result in any impacts to water resources within the project study area.
+Under the No-build Alternative no additional road improvements would be undertaken other than those already planned by SCDOT.
+The No-build Alternative would not result in any impacts to water resources within the Project Study Area.